Kathleen Devney, LMT

-Kathleen accepts many health insurances; Regence, Premera, LifeWise, Aetna, Uniform Medical, United HealthCare and First Choice.
-She also accepts Worker's Compensation and Personal Injury Claims.
+Kathleen is a contracted provider for many health insurances; Regence, Premera, LifeWise, Aetna, Uniform Medical, United HealthCare and First Choice.
+She also accepts Labor & Industry claims and Personal Injury claims.

 Using her hands and arms Kathleen uses Swedish and Deep Tissue massage techniques to manipulate the soft tissues of the body.
 The soft tissues include the skin, muscles, tendons, associated fascia, ligaments, and joint capsules.
 In addition to the deeply relaxing effects massage therapy can have on the sympathetic nervous system, it also works to increase circulation, stimulate proprioceptors in muscles and tendons, reduce fibrosis in muscle tissue that develops after injury, immobilization or degeneration, and in most cases, her informed and compassionate touch helps create a sense of well being for the client.

 In addition to these massage techniques Kathleen practices acupressure.
-This is a clothes -on technique that blends traditional Chinese acupuncture theory, Taoist philosophy, Japanese acupressure technique, Qi Gong breathing, and some Western psychological tools to shift and balance the body's energies.
+This is a clothes -on technique that blends traditional Chinese acupuncture theory, Taoist philosophy, Japanese acupressure technique and Qi Gong breathing, to shift and balance the body's energies.
 Kathleen uses gentle finger pressure, instead of needles, on acupuncture points, to reduce pain, reduce anxiety, and to increase the mind-body connection and sense of well-being of the client.
 These treatments are very relaxing , and quite effective for treating traumatic injuries as well as chronic conditions, and can sometimes help clients realize emotional sources of physical symptoms.
-The results can be very profound and enlightening, as well as effective.
+The results can be very profound and enlightening.

 American cultures tend to encourage people to over-think, over-work, and over-do.
 We lose touch with what is going on in our bodies because we spend so much time in our heads.Receiving body-work on a regular basis puts us back in touch with our bodies.
 It can help improve our posture, often reminding us of the full range of motion our joints are designed to move in.
 Very importantly, by being in touch with how our bodies are feeling, we are more likely to recognize early on if there are signs of trouble, thereby allowing for early interventions.